jiangchengchengark/AI-Agents/README.md

 For this great endeavor, I am willing to contribute my part voluntarily.
 I will delegate the tedious tasks in my life to AI, which is a good start.
 I believe AI will generate significant wealth and make people in all industries marvel: wow, this AI is truly remarkable!

 ## Project Goals
 Apart from selling courses, providing AI code, and AI customer service, what else can we do?
-Let's bring AI from ideals to reality; we need this kind of enthusiasm.
+Let's bring AI from ideals to reality; we need this kind of madness.

 ## Plan Checklist
 - [ ] API Availability Monitoring